Peng Chi-ming: Minister of Environment

 In 2024, Peng was invited by premier Cho Jung-tai to serve as the Minister of Environment, succeeding Shieu Fuh-sheng.
 Following the nomination, Peng announced that he would resign from his role as general manager of WeatherRisk as well as his teaching roles.

 Under Peng's leadership at the Ministry of Environment, Taiwan sought to position itself as an important part of global climate governance.
 In a statement, Peng outlined plans to adopt a comprehensive strategy that includes a carbon pricing system and major development funds for green industries, including a NT$10 billion (US$308 million) Green Growth Fund.

 Peng announced the planned launch of Taiwan's cap and trade system over the next four years in October 2024, which would follow the Japanese model.
 The system would start with a pilot program for companies that already had a track record of decarbonization.

 Peng expressed regret over Taiwan's exclusion from COP29, stating it is the world's loss.
 The ministry set up a "war room" to observe the climate summit via live streams.
 Despite not being able to participate in the conference, Taiwan committed to a more stringent carbon cutting target for 2030, after a law was passed committing the Taiwanese government to reach net-zero carbon emissions by 2050.

 In February 2025, Peng stated in a Reuters interview that the government was aiming to get over US$1.5 billion from insurance funds to help finance green energy projects.
 He said that Taiwan faced "worse heat waves, stronger typhoons and more intense droughts," which would require the government to confront climate change.

+Peng Chi-ming has spearheaded climate governance initiatives that combine Taiwan's high-tech sector with international outreach and urban climate adaptation.
+Peng inspected Kaohsiung's toxic substance response training center to evaluate AI-enabled disaster prevention and rolled out a national urban canopy plan using nature-based cooling corridors to protect vulnerable groups.
+The project treats trees as critical climate infrastructure and introduces a digital platform allowing citizens to adopt and track street trees.